fischermatte/hitchbase/README.md

 # hitchbase (legacy)
-Hitchhikers Database of place from the early 2000s.
+Hitchhikers Database of places from the early 2000s.